-Meeting Date 27 September 2022 Agenda Item 4.2 Report Title Risk Management Report - Performance & Finance Risks Report Author Neil Thomas, Assistant Head of Risk & Assurance Report Sponsor Hazel Lloyd, Interim Director of Corporate Governance Presented by Neil Thomas, Assistant Head of Risk & Assurance Freedom of Information Open Purpose of the Report The purpose of this report is to highlight the risks from the Health Board Risk Register (HBRR) assigned to the Performance & Finance Committee (PFC) for scrutiny.
-Key Issues The Health Board Risk Register extract was last received by the PFC in April 2022.
-The full HBRR was presented more recently to the Board in July 2022.
-Health Board risk register entries are circulated to lead Executive Directors monthly for review and updated where required.
-A consolidated, updated register is circulated to the Executive Team for agreement and final version issued.
-This report is based on the Final July 2022 HBRR.
-Thirteen risks are assigned to the Performance & Finance Committee for oversight, which includes one new risk.
-Seven risks are at or above the Health Board's current risk appetite score of 20, and two have risk scores of 25.
-Specific Action Information Discussion Assurance Approval Required (please choose one only) Recommendations Members are a sked to: NOTE the update on Health Board Risk Register (HBRR) risks assigned to the Performance & Finance Committee and actions taken to mitigate them.
-CONSIDER any additional information required to support the Committee's scrutiny of risks and mitigations, and its provision of assurance to the Board regarding the same.
+Meeting Date 20 December 2022 Agenda Item 4.1

+Report Title Risk Management Report - Performance & Finance Risks

+Report Author Assistant Head o

+Report Sponsor Hazel Lloyd, In terim Director of Corporate Gove ernance

+Presented by Neil Thomas, A Assistant Head o f Risk & Assurar nce

+Freedom of Open

+Information

+Purpose of the The purpose of of this report is to o highlight the r isks from the Health

+Report Board Risk Reg gister (HBRR) as signed to the Pe rformance & Finance

+Committee (PF C) for scrutiny.

+Key Issues Specific Action The Health Board Risk Register extract was last received by the PFC in September 2022.
+Since then, Health Board risk register entries have been circulated to lead Executive Directors monthly for review and update.
+This report presents the Final November 2022 HBRR.
+Eleven risks are assigned to the Performance & Finance Committee for oversight (a net reduction of two since last reported).
+Six risks are assessed as scoring 20 or above.

+Information Discussion Assurance Approval

+Required (please choose one only)

+Recommendations Members are asked to:

+Members are a isked to: